-Notwithstanding this, all Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including the Gloucestershire Safeguarding Children's Board, Gloucestershire Early Years service - Social Care, or the Police.
-Where a disclosure is made to a visiting staff member from a different agency, eg. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to St Joseph's Pre-school's DSL in the first instance and to follow their organisation's procedures.
+All Child Protection concerns need to be acted on immediately.
+If you are concerned that a child may be at risk or is actually suffering abuse, you must tell the DSL.
+Do not assume that someone else is taking action and sharing information that might safeguard a child.
+All Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including the Gloucestershire Safeguarding Children's Board, Gloucestershire Early Years' Service - Social Care, or the Police.
+Where a disclosure is made to a visiting staff member from a different agency, eg. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to the OOSC's DSL in the first instance and to follow their organisation's procedures.
 Any records made should be kept securely on the Child's Protection file.
 Parents should be aware and can access this record unless to do so would increase the risk to the child or impede a potential investigation.